rednafi/brisk-bash/README.md

     Total sum is 5050
     ```

+* This program,
+    - Takes in an integer as argument
-- Taking a range from user and printing all the numbers upto it
+    - Prints all the numbers upto that number, starting from 0

     ```bash
     #!/bin/bash